Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ```

 The Fowlkes-Mallows Index is another measure of the association between two trees.
 The index investigates the similarity between the trees when these trees are subdivided in clusters of size "k" from the trees.
 The expected value of Fowlkes-Mallows under the null hypothesis that the two trees are not similar can be compared to the observed values of Fowlkes-Mallows to obtain an idea of the similarity of the trees at different "depths" of the topology.
+Branch lengths analysis within haplogroup clades were conducted with the function "pd.calc" in the R package caper (https://cran.r-project.org/web/packages/caper/index.html).

 ## Results
 ___